Fraser Island History on display at Central Station…

 How to Get to Central Station

-From the eastern beach you need to drive through to Eurong.
-From here you need to follow the signs to central station.
-The track is about 8.6km and will take approximately 30 minutes by 4WD vehicle.
+From the eastern beach, you need to drive through to Eurong.
+From here you need to follow the signs to Central Station.
+The track is about 8.6km long and will take approximately 30 minutes by 4WD vehicle.

 The track is sandy in some places and as you enter midway becomes harder and full of bumps and holes that will need to be carefully navigated.

-From the western side either from Wanngoolba barge landing or Kingfisher the tracks are well signposted.
-Once again the track is only a 9.4km kilometres from the barge landing but will take about 30-45 minutes.
+From the western side either from Wanngoolba barge landing or Kingfisher, the tracks are well signposted.
+Once again the track is only 9.4km kilometres from the barge landing but will take about 30-45 minutes.